Contents

-Pacs or marriage: what are the differences?
+- Pacs or marriage: what is the difference between the last name?

 The Pacs, or Civil Solidarity Pact, is a registered partnership, and with civil marriage, one of the two forms of civil union under French law.